Justice Department set to take antitrust action against Ticketmaster parent Live Nation

 The Justice Department's antitrust division contacted music venues and participants in the ticket industry to learn more about Live Nation's methods, focusing on whether the company has had a monopoly over the industry, according to The New York Times, which first reported the investigation.

 At a Senate hearing in January 2023, artists testified about the hold Live Nation had over them.
-Clyde Lawrence, of the band Lawrence, testified that Live Nation is at once promoter, venue and ticket company.
+Clyde Lawrence, of the band Lawrence, testified that Live Nation's power lies in the fact that it's the promoter, the venue and the ticket company.

 Long before Ticketmaster's 2010 merger with Live Nation, Pearl Jam leveled a similar complaint against Ticketmaster before Congress in 1994, claiming the ticketing company's exclusive contract with most of the country's premiere venues gave artists and fans little to no choice when buying and selling tickets.

-Pearl Jam tried to tour in venues not controlled by Ticketmaster, but couldn't make that work.
+Pearl Jam tried to tour in venues not controlled by Ticketmaster, but couldn't make it work.
 The band also sued Ticketmaster, but ultimately lost its battle.
-A group of ticket-buyers also unsuccessfully sued Ticketmaster in the 1990s, claiming the company had monopolized the ticket-selling business, The Associated Press reported.
+A group of ticket buyers also unsuccessfully sued Ticketmaster in the 1990s, claiming the company had monopolized the ticket-selling business, The Associated Press noted.